Get a FREE, Personalized 7-Day Music Making Course

 What Are Guitar Chord Inversions?

 An inversion simply means playing the notes of a particular chord “out of order.”
 For example, a chord is normally derived from the first, third and fifth note of a scale (in that order).
 So you’d play the notes in the order 1-3-5.
-An inversion of that guitar chord would be, for example, playing it as 3-5-1 or 5-1-3.
+An inversion of that chord would be, for example, playing it as 3-5-1 or 5-1-3.
 It’s the same chord being played, but since it’s been “inverted” it’s got a distinct sound to it from the original “root” shape of the chord

 What Are Guitar Chord Shapes?